compeek/pdo-wrapper/README.md

 Any standard PDO errors or exceptions are simply passed through.

-The one special case is if a method requiring a connection is called, but there is not currently a connection to the database and auto reconnect is disabled.
-In that case, a \Compeek\PDOWrapper\NotConnectedException will be thrown (even if the PDO error mode is not set to exceptions).
+The one special case is if a method requiring a connection is called, but the client was previously disconnected and auto reconnect is disabled, then a \Compeek\PDOWrapper\NotConnectedException will be thrown (even if the PDO error mode is not set to exceptions).

 ## Requirements